top of page

 • Who is your veterinarian?

 We use a variety of vets with different specialities: tail docking, ear cropping, USDA certified health exams, emergency needs, etc. This video will help familiarize you with your veterinary habits and routines.
-NOTE: Currently (2023), we are going to Cleveland, Ohio for ear cropping services, but seeking a more cost-conscious alternative with Bouvier experience.
+NOTE: In (2023), we were only going to Ohio for ear cropping services, but since then we have secured an excellent veterinarian in West Virginia as an alternative and a safety plan - because many vets who do cropping are well beyond the typical retirement age.
+We are happy to have found a young, capable vet to assist us long into the future.

 • Where EXACTLY are you located?